Rory Gallagher’s Coricidin bottle (slide)

-For slide on an electric guitar, Rory used Coricidin bottles identical to ones that Duane Allman popularized.
+For slide on an electric guitar, Rory used Coricidin bottles – similar to those that Duane Allman popularized.
+Based on the photos Rory used the child-proof versions made after 1971, which differed somewhat to the ones which Allman used.

 Duane Allman used to use this sort of thing, and I think Toddy Daniels too.
 It’s very handy because it doesn’t fall off your finger, and for one dollar 79 you get a great bottleneck.
 I’ve had various wine bottlenecks, but I find this is really the best, because it’s so smooth.
 I buy as many as I can when I’m over there because you can’t get them here.‘I try to keep the balance between madness and technique’ – Rory Gallagher talks to John Dalton